 Step 1: Download a streaming service

-Since you'll be recording what's happening in your Photoshop desktop app, you'll need a third-party tool to live stream.
-There are many options, but in this walk-through we'll be using a program called Open Broadcaster System, commonly known as OBS.
+Since you'll be recording what's happening on your desktop, you'll need a third-party tool to live stream.
+There are many options, but in this walk-through, we'll be using a program called Open Broadcaster System, commonly known as OBS.
 You can download it here.

 *Note: Depending on your computer settings, you may have to visit your System Preferences to allow the download to open.
 (System Preferences —> Security & Privacy —> General —> Open Anyway)

-- Change your Keyframe Interval to 2.
-The default is 0.
+📢 IMPORTANT: Change your Keyframe Interval to 2.
+By default it is set to 0.

 - Audio Input Capture - Connect a microphone to your stream